buikiendp/CDKAM01/README.md

 ./build_database.sh $DBname

 - Running classification:\
-./CDKAM.sh $DBname input output --fastq
+./CDKAM.sh $DBname input output --fasta\--fastq \
+Using --fasta if the input is FASTA file, --fastq if the input is FASTQ file.

 - Running translation:\
 ./translate $DBname input output\